paicbd/ss7-client-module/README.md

 # SS7 Client Module

-The `ss7-client-module` is a crucial component within the Short Message Service Center (SMSC) environment, specifically designed for handling SS7 (Signaling System No. 7) communications.
+The `ss7-client-module` is a crucial component within the Short Message Service Center (SMSC) environment, specifically designed for handling Signaling System No. 7 (SS7) communications.
 This module facilitates the signaling and transport of messages between the SMSC and telecommunication networks, ensuring efficient and reliable message delivery.

 ## Key Responsibilities
 - **SS7 Signaling**: Manages SS7 signaling messages for SMS delivery, providing connectivity and communication with telecommunication networks (MNO/MVNO).